-- 2.6.3.22 The EIA Regulations require Preliminary Environmental Information (PEI) to be produced for public consultation by those seeking a DCO for NSIPs.
-The level of detail required in PEI is not defined by the EIA regulations; however, it must include the information specified in Part 1 of Schedule 4 to the EIA Regulations.
-Guidance on the detail of PEI is however provided in PINS Advice Note Seven (Environmental Impact Assessment: Preliminary Environmental Information, Screening and Scoping). - 2.6.3.23 This PEIR and its associated annexes constitute the PEI for Hornsea Three.
-The PEI is intended to allow those taking part in the consultation to understand the nature, scale, location and potential significant environmental effects of the proposed project.
-This allows individuals and organisations taking part in the consultation to build an informed opinion on the proposals and make an informed contribution to the pre-application process under the Planning Act 2008 and to the EIA process generally.
+- 2.6.3.13 The 2009 EIA Regulations (as amended) require Preliminary Environmental Information (PEI) to be produced for public consultation by those seeking a DCO for NSIPs.
+The level of detail required for PEI is not defined by the 2009 EIA Regulations (as amended); however, it must include the information specified in Part 1 of Schedule 4 to the 2009 EIA Regulations (as amended).
+Guidance on the detail of PEI is however provided in PINS Advice Note Seven (Environmental Impact Assessment: Preliminary Environmental Information, Screening and Scoping) (PINS, 2015). - 2.6.3.14 The PEIR submitted to PINS in July 2017 and its associated annexes constituted the PEI for Hornsea Three.
+The PEIR was intended to allow those taking part in the consultation to understand the nature, scale, location and potential significant environmental effects of the proposed projectHornsea Three.
+This allowed individuals and organisations taking part in the consultation to build an informed opinion on the proposals and make an informed contribution to the pre-application process under the Planning Act 2008 and to the EIA process generally.